 What's the realistic grant amount?

-Most festivals receive $20,000–$55,000. $125,000 only for large signature events with prior-year budgets over $250,000.
-First-time Capacity Building applicants max out at $10,000.
+Most festivals receive $20,000–$55,000. $125,000 is only for large signature events (Tier 1, prior-year expenses over $1M).
+The Capacity Building Stream tops out at $10,000 and is for events NEW to Ontario — not for first-time applicants running an existing event.

 When is the next application window?